+Name Nature of Business Country of incorporation % Interest held Measurement method Makaseb Real Estate Investment SPV Limited Real Estate Investments United Arab Emirates Equity Makaseb 3 Real Estate Investment SPV Limited Real Estate Investments United Arab Emirates 44% Equity

+(\) During the year, the Bank acquired the underlying assets of Makaseb Real Estate Investment SPV Limited amounting to AED 174.6 million and classified this amount under "Assets acquired in settlement of Islamic financing and investing assets" under "Other Islamic assets" in settlement of its exposure and interest in the fund.

+14. Investment in associates (continued)

-Name Nature of Business Country of incorporation % Interest held Measurement method Makaseb Real Estate Investment SPV Limited Real Estate Investments United Arab Emirates 54% Equity Makaseb 3 Real Estate Investment SPV Limited Real Estate Investments United Arab Emirates 44% Equity The carrying amounts of the se associates as at 31 De ecember are as fo ollows: 2022 AED'000 2021 AED'000 Makaseb Real Estate Investr Makaseb 3 Real Estate Inves 88,703 79,369 97,944 - - 88,703 177,313 Movement in investment in a associates is as follows: 2022 AED'000 2021 AED'000 At beginning of the year Additions during the year Share of results during the year Impairment loss during the year Distributions received during vear ear 177,313 - - (88,610) - 177,556 8,762 (8,265) - (740) Balance at the end of the year nr E 88,703 177,313
+The carrying amounts of these associates as at 31 December are as follows:

+2023 AED'000 2022 AED'000 Makaseb Real Estate Investment SPV Limited Makaseb 3 Real Estate Investment SPV Limited - 88,703 Balance at the end of the year 88,703 Movement in investment in associates is as follows: 2023 AED'000 2022 AED'000 At beginning of the year Impairment loss during the year 88,703 (88,703) 177,313 (88,610) Balance at the end of the year - 88,703